Skip to main content

 docs.rs ↗

 High-level tokenizer backed by a compressed DAWG dictionary and TNC frequency table.
-Uses the newmm (maximal matching) algorithm with TCC boundaries as candidate split points.
-All token text fields are zero-copy slices of the input string.
+Uses the newmm (maximal matching) algorithm with TCC boundaries.
+Rust tokens are zero-copy slices of the input string.

 use kham_core::Tokenizer;